stephaniezou1/Acorn-Search-Engine/README.md

 This app will help connect parents with affordable after school activities for their children in a parent-to-parent rating system and teacher endorsements for quality assurance.

+I write a [tutorial on Medium] on how to build a dynamic search using Ruby on Rails "https://levelup.gitconnected.com/tutorial-build-a-yelp-dynamic-search-with-ruby-on-rails-b1a40f60fdd2?source=your_stories_page---------------------------"

 ## Tech Stack

 *   Ruby on Rails